About Kyoto Yuzen Sarees

 We now make available this limited edition series of

-Each hand painted sarees fabric took four to six months to be completed and underwent a minimum of
+Each hand painted sarees fabric took four to 6 months to be completed and underwent a minimum of

 12 steps by Japan’s most skilled fashion artisans.